-At least six killed in latest Israeli attack on southern Lebanon
+At least nine killed in Israeli attack on southern Lebanon

-The Lebanese Health Ministry says Israel struck a residential building in Nabatieh city in the south of the country.
+Israel’s military claims it hit a Hezbollah ‘weapons warehouse’ but Lebanese Health Ministry says residence attacked.

-At least six people have been killed following an Israeli air attack on a residential building in Nabatieh city, in southern Lebanon, the Lebanese Ministry of Health said.
+An Israeli air strike in southern Lebanon has killed nine people, Lebanon’s Ministry of Health has said, as the Israeli military reported hitting weapons stores of the Hezbollah movement.

 Keep readinglist of 3 items